 - It won’t work for newborns.

-- It’s not made for heavy daily usage, just occasional use.
+- It’s not sturdy enough for heavy-duty use.

-This product can be used as a twin carrier, but it can also separate into two individual carriers.
-That’s nice if you and your partner are taking each baby in different directions for the day — you can each have a carrier with you.
+This product can be used as a twin baby carrier, but it can also separate into two individual ones.
+That’s nice if you and your partner are taking each baby in different directions for the day — you can each have one with you.

-The whole carrier can be folded into a pocket, which makes it great for travel.
+The whole thing can be folded into a pocket, which makes it great for travel.

-These carriers can work for a wide range of heights — the adults using the carriers can be anywhere from 4’11 to 6’5.
-Children weighing from 10 to 45 pounds can sit in the carriers and when used together, they can hold a combined 70 pounds.
+These can work for a wide range of heights, anywhere from 4’11 to 6’5.
+Children weighing from 10 to 45 pounds can sit in each so when used together, they can hold a whopping 70 pounds.

-They each have cotton hoods, which will give your baby some shade and cover when they are trying to get a nap.
-But the cotton hoods can also be detached.
+They each have cotton hoods, which will give your babies some shade and cover when they’re trying to nap, but these can easily be detached.

 The waist belt helps redistribute some of the weight from your shoulders so you have a more comfortable experience.

-- The carriers have pockets so you can carry essentials with you without needing a bag.
+- These have pockets so you can carry essentials with you without needing a bag.

-- The black carriers help hide any stains they’ll eventually get.
+- The black color hides any stains they’ll eventually get.

 - The adjustable shoulder straps have a safety loop to stop slipping.